-Joanne Harris is famous for her book Chocolat (another Bon Livre), but my personal favourite is Blackberry Wine.
-Not really surprising, as the overall concept is about wine (a personal favourite focus), but also I adore that it is narrated by a bottle of wine.
+Joanne Harris is famous for her book Chocolat, but my personal favourite is Blackberry Wine*.
+Not really surprising, as the overall concept is about wine but also I adore that it is narrated by a bottle of wine.
 That unusual aspect in itself made me wish to read this book.

 Blackberry Wine with Chocolate

-Blackberry Wine is in a sense a follow-on to Chocolat, in that it takes place in and around the same village, with a few of the same characters popping into the story.
-In consequence, it has a similar style of writing, and reading, as Chocolat.
+Blackberry Wine is in a sense a follow-on to Chocolat*, in that it takes place in and around the same French village with a few of the same characters popping into the story.
+In consequence, it has a similar style as Chocolat.
 So if you liked the one book, you should enjoy this one as well.
 (And if you haven’t read Chocolat, I do recommend it.
 Hey, what’s not to like about chocolate?)

 Hook, Wine and Sinker

-I picked this book up on a whim, not because it was Joanne Harris, but because it had the word Wine in the title and I thought it would be a good present for Pumpjack (he who makes wine).
-Then I made the mistake of opening the book, read the first paragraph, and was hooked.
+I picked this book up on a whim, not because it was Joanne Harris, but because it had the word Wine in the title and I thought it would be a good present for Pumpjack.
+(He who makes wine).
+Then I made the mistake of opening the book and read the first paragraph.
+I was hooked.
 He never did receive the book as a gift.

 Fancy a Read?
 You can preview and/or buy it here…

 And if you haven’t read Chocolat, I recommend that as well.
 (But, personally, if you have to choose one, go with Blackberry Wine).